 What’s more is that L’Patron keeps its taco prices below $2.50.
 Yep!
 You read that right.
 Their corn tortillas are made on site and all tacos are made to order.
 I love this place!
 Here’s how my Taco Tuesday went down:

 Very simple, fresh, tasty and affordable menu options can be found at L’Patron

 Since this is a counter service place, I gave my order to the super friendly and welcoming staff, paid for my tacos, a large limeade and took a seat until my name was called.
-Usually, I find that 3 tacos is sufficient to satisfy my craving and fill me up.
+Usually, I find that three tacos are sufficient to satisfy my craving and fill me up.
 I went with the wickedly flavorful and juicy lomo encebollado (ribeye & onions), the tilapia and the shrimp.

 Let me begin by talking about the presentation of my order.
 Each taco was lovingly wrapped completely in paper, in order to keep all of the fresh ingredients, tight and warm.
-Both the hot and tomatillo sauces were kept refrigerated, until my order was ready.
+Both the hot and tomatillo sauces were kept refrigerated until my order was ready.
 Then, the bottles were presented to me so I could take them back to my table.
 I don’t believe I have ever seen that done anywhere else.
 It is a smart and thoughtful practice, rather than have the sauces grow stale from sitting out on the tables.